codeitlikemiley/cargo-runner/README.md

     - test
     - doctest
     - bench

 3. Press Enter (dont type anything)

-This would remove the parameters `--jobs 5 --all-features` on .`cargo_runner.toml` file
+This would remove the parameters `RUSTFLAGS="-Awarnings"` on .`cargo_runner.toml` file

+NOTE: On Cargo workspace each can have their own `.cargo_runnner.toml` of if you want you can just use once config on whole worspace by placing it on your project root.

 ### Cargo Run